Recommended tools for encrypting data containing HIPAA-regulated PHI

 Slashtmp (Critical version)

-To share HIPAA-regulated data via a web interface, IU graduate students, faculty, and staff can use the Critical version of IU's Slashtmp service.
+IU graduate students, faculty, and staff can use the Critical version of IU's web-based Slashtmp service to share institutional data classified as Critical, including data that contains PHI.

 Important: When using Slashtmp to store data subject to HIPAA regulations, or other information classified as critical at IU (e.g., Social Security numbers, credit card numbers, or bank account numbers), you must choose the "Critical" version from the Slashtmp home page before proceeding with your upload.